TGOlson/vow.js/README.md

 Unlike other promise libraries, the `promise` object handles both callback registration and promise resolution.
 This is done for simplicity and code size management.

-Because of this `promise` object handles all general promise interaction.
+Because of this, the `promise` object handles all general promise interaction.
 Each `promise` has two functions: `then` and `resolve`.
-To get then eventual return from a `promise`, use the `then` function.
+To get the eventual return from a `promise`, use the `then` function.

 ```js